 Mardi Gras officially begins on the twelfth day of Christmas, when the three kings presented gifts to baby Jesus.
 Local bakeries start displaying king cakes, a pastry decorated in purple, green and gold to signify justice, faith, and power.
 Hidden inside each cake is a plastic baby, and the person who finds it must bring a king cake to the next party.
 For families wanting to take a king cake home, bakeries are happy to package them for travel or even ship them for you.
 Click here for a list of king cakes in the area including those that ship out of state!

-Mardi Gras parades in Lafayette will be in full swing the weekends of Feb.
-22 and March 1.
+Mardi Gras parades in Lafayette will be in full swing Feb.
+14-15 & 25.
 Lafayette’s massive parade route extends nearly five miles from downtown’s Jefferson Street up Johnston Street to the Cajundome.
 Some parades can last up to three hours!